newrelic/newrelic-node-apollo-server-plugin/README.md

   **NOTE:** query/mutation resolvers will always be captured even if returning a scalar type.

 * `[captureIntrospectionQueries = false]` Enable capture of timings for an [IntrospectionQuery](https://graphql.org/graphql-js/utilities/#introspectionquery).

+* `[captureServiceDefinitionQuery = false]` Enable capture of timings for a [Service Definition query](https://www.apollographql.com/docs/federation/federation-spec/#fetch-service-capabilities) received from an Apollo Federated Gateway Server.

+* `[captureHealthCheckQuery = false]` Enable capture of timings for a [Health Check query](https://graphql.org/graphql-js/utilities/#introspectionquery) received from an Apollo Federated Gateway Server.

 ### Apollo Federation Support